sjoerdvankreel/firefly-synth-2/static/Manual.md

 * Do NOT hit the panic button (zeros-out all delay lines)
 * It is OK to turn knobs and sliders

+And here are the actual rules at time of writing, all of these are on-demand allocated:
+* Voice FX and Global FX:<br/>
+Backing storage for comb filters.
+* Oscillator:<br/>
+Backing storage for string osci delay line.
+* VEcho and GEcho:<br/>
+Backing storage for tap delay lines, feedback delay line, and internal comb and allpass filters for reverb.

 Any kind of automation and modulation is of course also OK since these can only target knobs and sliders anyway.

 # GUI Top section
 Contains everything that is not directly related to generating audio.